-Canvas or board
+- Canvas or board – rectangular

 - include embellishments, lace or wooden pieces you like

 - A circular stencil (I used a clock face) or a circular piece of card

-Step 1 Laying down your texture
+Laying down your texture

-Apply Easy Structure to lower parts of the canvas.
+Apply Easy Structure paste to the lower parts of the canvas.
 Use a palette knife or plastic card to scrape it down to create the texture in the lower parts of the landscape.
 When your textured pieces are in place, leave it to dry or warm gently with a hairdryer to set.

 This video gives you a speedy glimpse into how I put my first layers of texture down.
 You can see I had a couple of pencil lines on my canvas to help me but this isn’t necessary.
 It’s also upside down to you!

-Step 3 Adding colour with Bister
+Adding colour with Bister

 If you have some fabric and card scraps, try combining them with Powertex products for a textured canvas.
 You can use a photograph for inspiration or just play with textures on a canvas with no goal in mind.
 This project is great if you love abstract textures and happy accidents!